Learn Rule Of Thirds In Photography Under 5 Minutes

 photography rule of thirds

-especially you’re taking a class to learn photography then every teacher teaches you about this topic on the very first day of your class.
+Especially if you’re taking a class to learn photography then every teacher starts with this topic on the very first day of your class.

-It definitely helps you to improve your photography performance and look.
+It helps you to improve your photography performance and look.

-who wants to know what is the rule of thirds? and how to apply it with landscape and portrait photography.
+Who wants to know what is the rule of thirds? and how to apply it to landscape and portrait photography.

-I saw many famous YouTubers and photographers who use this rule of thirds to make their image/videos look so different.
+I saw many famous YouTubers and photographers who use this rule of thirds to make their images/videos look so different.

-believe me, this thing definitely helps you to look at your images more vibrant and eye-catchy without doing so many things.
+Believe me, this thing helps you make your images more vibrant and eye-catching without changing many things.

-so now without talking about this rule, let’s know about it and how it works…
+So now without talking more about this rule, let’s see what it is and how it works…

-this article is very straight forward, which means I am just talking about this rule and some unique ways to apply this thing with your existing photography.
+This article is very straightforward, which means I am just talking about this rule and some unique ways to apply this thing to your existing photography.

 What is the rule of thirds?